paw-get/rss-app/README.md

 - Implements local storage for data persistence
 - Uses a CORS proxy for fetching RSS feeds
 - Implements debounced search for better performance
+- Comprehensive test suite using Vitest and React Testing Library

 ## Contributing